gjanders/auto_data_rebalance/README.md

 ## Installation
 This application only needs to be installed on a cluster manager, it is not useful on any other instance.

+Note this app is not designed to work with Splunk cloud.

 ## Usage
 ```
 [auto_data_rebalance://example]